erginerkiner/test-app/README.md

-This is a [Next.js](https://nextjs.org/) test project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) to fetch data from a movie database with APIs.
+This is a test project to fetch data from a movie database with APIs.

-## Getting Started
+## Running the app

 To run the development server: